Big Sur UFO: Air Force deployment to Anderson Peak

-Fringe claims of extra-terrestrials
+Claims of extra-terrestrials

 In 1982, Robert Jacobs authored a piece on the incident for the tabloid National Enquirer.
-Under the sensationalist headline "UFO Spied on Space Missile -- and I Captured It on Film', Jacobs proclaimed that he had been part of coverup but was breaking his silence because he "felt the American people have a right to know".
-Jacobs described having been seen film in which an unidentified object was shown next to a warhead.
+Under the sensationalist headline "UFO Spied on Space Missile -- and I Captured It on Film", Jacobs proclaimed that he had been part of a coverup but was breaking his silence because he "felt the American people have a right to know".
+Jacobs described having seen film in which an unidentified object was shown next to a warhead.
 According to the story, a senior official asked him "What the hell was that?" to which he replied it was a "UFO".
 Jacobs was then reminded of his duty to never discuss the film or what he saw ever again.

-Florenz Mansmann, a Major who was involved in the project, reportedly confirmed the account in a May 1987 letter to a UFO researcher Jacobs expanded on the piece in 1989 in a UFO journal.
+Florenz Mansmann, a major who was involved in the project, reportedly confirmed the account in a May 1987 letter to a UFO researcher.
+Jacobs expanded on the piece in 1989 in a UFO journal.

 The story gained wider circulation in the 21st century.
 UFO author Robert Hastings further popularized the story in 2007.
 In 2021, Jacobs participated in a press conference about his interpretation of the incident.

 Decoy warheads explanation

-In response to Jacob's claims of extra-terrestrial interference, Kingston A. George, who had been project engineer during the incident, published a piece in the Skeptical Inquirer disputing Jacob's claims.
+In response to Jacobs' claims of extra-terrestrial interference, Kingston A. George, who had been project engineer during the incident, published a piece in the Skeptical Inquirer disputing Jacobs' claims.
 George authored a second article in 2009.

 George explained that, like Jacobs, he had seen footage he was not actually cleared to see.
-George reported that, like Jacobs, he always was instructed never to speak of it again.

-George claims that, unlike Jacobs, he was aware of the true purpose of the test: to film the deployment of decoy warheads and chaff meant to confuse enemy air defenses.
+George reported that, like Jacobs, he was instructed never to speak of it again.
+George claims that, unlike Jacobs, he was aware of the true purpose of the test, namely to film the deployment of decoy warheads and chaff meant to confuse enemy air defenses.
 According to George, the lights that Jacobs reported were actually caused not by a UFO energy beam, but by the explosive deployment of decoys and chaff.